iakop/rpi-configs/README.md

 Repository of my own rpi configuration scripts.

 List:
--rpi-gateway
+- rpi-gateway
-	-To automate the setup of a raspberry pi as an intermediary gateway to forward ip traffic.
+	- To automate the setup of a raspberry pi as an intermediary gateway to forward ip traffic.

 ## WARNING
 The scripts are currently untested, so run at you own risk!